-...the rights of every person in actual occupation of the land or in receipt of the rents and profits thereof, save where enquiry is made of such person and the rights are not disclosed.
+...the rights of every person in actual occupation of the land, save where enquiry is made of such person and the rights are not disclosed.

 There are three essential elements to this overriding interest, then - "rights", "actual occupation" and "enquiry".